 - Customization is time- and money-intensive

-As a rough guide, the creation of a simple eCommerce website using Magento includes the following steps:
+Broadly speaking, the creation of a simple e-Commerce website using Magento usually includes the following phases:

 - Memory requirement: 2GB of RAM